 - The purpose of the banner

-- The outcome you want to achieve
+- The outcome you want to achieve from your banner

-Banners are most effective at an event designed for a targeted audience.
+Custom banners are most effective at an event designed for a targeted audience.
 That way you can focus the banner’s message on something that will appeal to customers and potential customers.
 This can range from announcing a new product to opening a new store, having a sale, special discounts, and more.
 The primary goal is usually to stoke the sales pipeline with new prospects and/or generate immediate sales.

-Banners can also work at events with a mixed audience.
+Custom banners can also work at events with a mixed audience.
 In that situation, a message designed to raise awareness of your brand or highlight your engagement in the community would be more appropriate.
 Keep in mind that your event banner design should be consistent with your logo and other marketing in terms of color, messaging, and other visual elements.

 Event banner design: creating the right design aesthetic